Skip to main content

 Buberts (Buberts)

-A semolina porridge dessert, similar to a creamy pudding, often flavored with berries and fruit.
-Buberts has been a Latvian staple for centuries, providing a comforting and nutritious meal or dessert.
+A semolina porridge dessert, closer to a creamy pudding, often flavored with berries and fruit.
+Buberts has fed Latvians for centuries as a comforting, filling meal or dessert.

 Alexander Torte (Aleksandra kūka)